Asabeneh/30-Days-Of-Python/03_Day_Operators/03_operators.md

 18. Check if the floor division of 7 by 3 is equal to the int converted value of 2.7.
 19. Check if type of '10' is equal to type of 10
 20. Check if int('9.8') is equal to 10
-21. Writ a script that prompts the user to enter hours and rate per hour.
+21. Write a script that prompts the user to enter hours and rate per hour.
 Calculate pay of the person?

 ```py
 Enter hours: 40